medusa2112/HealiosHealth/replit.md

-✓ Completed full currency localization from British Pounds (£) to South African Rand (R) using 23.89 exchange rate ✓ Updated all product prices, bundle pricing calculations, and currency display logic throughout the application ✓ Applied comprehensive currency conversion to database storage and frontend displays for SA market targeting
+✓ Completed full currency localization from British Pounds (£) to South African Rand (R) using 23.89 exchange rate ✓ Updated all product prices, bundle pricing calculations, and currency display logic throughout the application ✓ Applied comprehensive currency conversion to database storage and frontend displays for SA market targeting ✓ Removed all American-specific references from science page (FDA, USP) and replaced with international standards ✓ Updated manufacturing claims to reflect Healios/Nutribl as actual manufacturer with EFSA compliance and ISO certification ✓ Fixed contact page to use UK phone format (+44), Healios email domain, and GMT business hours ✓ Updated statistics to be factual and conservative (12 products, 9 categories) rather than unverified claims ✓ Ensured all content accurately represents Healios as UK-based brand manufactured by Nutribl

 ## Advanced SEO Implementation (January 2025)